Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ### Manual Downloads

 Some mods for MELE only have manual download links.
 Sorry, you'll have to download these manually.
-Place them in the Downloads folder within the Mass Effectiveness modpack folder that wabbajack created (example: `c:/wj/mass effectiveness/mo2/downloads)`.
+Place them in the Downloads folder within the Mass Enjoyment Loving Everything modpack folder that wabbajack created (example: `c:/wj/mass effectiveness/mo2/downloads)`.
 I'll specify the version of the mod you'll need if necessary, so always get the most recent version of all mods listed below.

 [ME3 Tweaks](https://www.nexusmods.com/masseffectlegendaryedition/mods/2?tab=files)